 If you are a party to a particular contract or agreement, you may owe a duty of good faith to the other party to the agreement.
 Conversely, the other party to the agreement may owe you a duty to act in good faith as well.
 Precisely what this obligation might mean for you may require careful consideration of the particular circumstances of your agreement.

-Call Gibbs Wright Litigation Lawyers today for a free and confidential consultation with our contract dispute lawyers about your matter to discuss your legal rights and options.
+Contact Gibbs Wright for a free and confidential consultation with our contract dispute lawyers about your matter to discuss your legal options and rights.

 McKay v Dick (1881) 6 App Cas 251